BSWC Host Site Application Form

 • Provide the Member with adequate office space, telephone, computer and internet access, and financial support for travel expenses incurred.

-• Clearly identify projects and goals that will fulfill an unmet need, positively affect the community and provide a valuable experience for the AmeriCorps BSWC member.
+• Clearly identify projects and goals that will fulfill an unmet local conservation need, positively affect the community and provide a valuable experience for the AmeriCorps BSWC member.

 • Help recruit potential Members and complete interviews and reference checks of prospective Members.